 natural materials

-85% of our materials are natural (cotton, linen, wool, cashmere, leather) and 80% of our garments are made from a single material, making them easier to recycle at the end of their life.
+85% of our ready-to-wear pieces are natural (cotton, linen, wool, cashmere, leather) and 80% are made from a single material, making them easier to recycle at the end of their life.
+We do not use exotic leather, fur or rabbit angora. agnès b. prohibits mulesing and any other form of mutilation from supply chains.

 An ancient plant material, cotton is prized for its softness and versatility.
 However, its intensive cultivation requires large amounts of water and pesticides, which has an impact on the environment.

 At agnès b., 70% of our products were made primarily from cotton in 2024.
 We favour organic cotton, grown without chemicals and with sustainable water management.
 Since 2021, we have been GOTS* certified, a demanding label that guarantees the absence of GMOs, the traceability of our products and manufacturing that respects people and nature.
 The dyes used comply with this standard and contain no toxic heavy metals or harmful substances.
-In 2024, 30% of our cotton items were GOTS* certified, and we aim to reach 75% by 2030.

 * Certificate issued by Ecocert Greenlife 251251

 Grown mainly in Europe between Caen and Amsterdam, flax is a natural, resistant fibre that is ideal for all seasons.
+Its cultivation requires little water and minimal use of fertilisers and pesticides, making it a naturally responsible material.

 At agnès b., we ban exotic leathers and for accessories we offer vegetable-tanned leathers, made from plant extracts, which are less harmful than chrome tanning.
 Each ready-to-wear item is carefully crafted in workshops renowned for their expertise, in partnership with LWG-certified European tanneries that are transparent and committed to sustainability.